For Airbnb, 2020 Was Supposed To Be A Banner Year. Then The Pandemic Hit

 "Every single one of them, we now realize, was dependent on hospitality," she said.
 "So, other than the farm, we really don't have any choice but to wait [the pandemic] out."

-Honeycutt has seen her Airbnb cancellations stretch into the summer and fall, usually prime time for travel to the region.
+While she has read about host aid offered by Airbnb, none of the relief has reached Honeycutt.

+"We haven't seen any of that," she said.
+"We have received absolutely nothing, and it's been pretty rough."

 She is planning to rewrite her online listing to emphasize how squeaky clean her rooms are, in hopes that it will eventually bring back guests.

 "If they're not sure if we've sanitized everything, there is spray disinfectant and all kinds of stuff in the suite, so they can double-do it, if they want to.
 It's right there for them," she said.

-While she says she is too invested in Airbnb to back out now, other hosts are not so sure.

-Back on the Zoom call, Chesky displays a founder's sense of boundless optimism and says hosts should not fret.
+Back on the Zoom call, Chesky says struggling hosts should not fret, displaying perhaps a founder's sense of boundless optimism.

-He said his company's success is due to a basic insight about human behavior: people want to stay in places that have character and feel more intimate than stodgy corporate suites.
+He said his company's success is due to a basic insight about human behavior: people will seek out places that have character and feel more intimate than stodgy corporate suites.

 A pandemic, he says, will not alter that.